TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 to which content can be added in the page module.

 With TYPO3 7.4 a new feature was introduced to define backend layouts in TYPO3 via page TSconfig.
-It implements a generic PageTS provider for backend layouts to make backend layouts reusable across installations.
+It implements a generic page TSconfig provider for backend layouts to make backend layouts reusable across installations.

 .. _be-layout-video: